byuitechops/get-data-from-canvas/README.md

 ** IMPORTANT **
 This object, the Submission Object also contains a property named "submission_comments" that has the ability to contain Submission Comment Objects that have *who* gave a comment on a submission (instructor feedback) and *when* the comment was made.
 This may help with the first element in this subsection ^^.

-*CSV Format:*

-Rows: Each row is a student that has submitted an assignment.

-Columns:
-- Col 1:
-    - user_id
-- Col 2:
-    - grader_id
-- Col 3:
-    - Grader's Name